jcarpeauxsherman/hydra/docs/source/tutorial/hydra-for-beginners.rst

 Welcome to the Hydra tutorial.
 This series of modules will walk you through the basics of Hydra in order to help you understand the system and exploit its capabilities.
 The intended audience for this tutorial are Hydra users.
 The focus will be on how to develop Hydra jobs and queries to perform tasks (simple to complex).
 Hydra is a distributed system and some basic knowledge about how that system works is crucial to using it efficiently so this tutorial will cover some of the core design elements as well.

-Although Hydra supports a variety of data analysis processes it original goal and most common use case is time-series analysis.
+Although Hydra supports a variety of data analysis processes its original goal and most common use case is time-series analysis.
 An event occurs with a certain set of features at a certain time and we'd like to answer questions like:

 1. How many events occurred in time range R for publisher P and domain D?
 2. Which user agents did we see most often in time range R?